 walk to make the most of the “Eternal City”.
 You can also refer to your VBT

-City Information Packet, which includes maps and recommendations for
+City Information in your Final Travel Booklet, which includes maps and

 Day 10 - Depart for U.S.

 After breakfast* this morning, you will transfer to the Rome

 airport (approximately 40-60 minutes, depending on traffic) for your departing

 flight.
 Please be sure you are ready in the hotel reception area at the

 breakfast at the hotel may not be available.
 Please check with the front desk

 to verify the times that breakfast is served.